background

 Contribution Margin

-The contribution margin is the profits generated after variable costs have been deducted – i.e. how much revenue exceeds the associated variable costs.
+The contribution margin (CM) is the profit generated once variable costs have been deducted from revenue.

-While there are various profitability metrics – ranging from the gross margin down to the net profit margin – the contribution margin (CM) metric stands out for the analysis of a specific product or service.
+While there are plenty of profitability metrics—ranging from the gross margin down to the net profit margin—the contribution margin metric stands out for the analysis of a specific product or service.

-In particular, the use-case of the CM metric tends to be most practical for companies to set prices on their products and services appropriately to maximize their revenue growth and profitability.
+In particular, the use-case of the contribution margin is most practical for companies in setting prices on their products and services appropriately to optimize their revenue growth and profitability potential.

 The companies that operate near peak operating efficiency are far more likely to obtain an economic moat, contributing toward the long-term generation of sustainable profits.